Description

 The best way to prevent the disease is to avoid tick bites.

-If your animal has easy access to a forest, wooded areas or tall grasses, your veterinarian can provide advice about products to protect your animals.
+If your animal has easy access to a forest, wooded areas or tall grasses, your veterinarian can provide advice about products for protection.

 Reducing the number of ticks